JoselleAstrid/fzerogx-docs/mechanics/cpus.md

 ## Vs. Battle

 Accelerator input: Like Standard, but doesn't go above 0.9 (only tested with one human player passing the CPU).

-The handicap setting does not affect this.
+CPUs don't experience [handicap stat boosts](versus_handicap.md).
+Even so, human players experience handicap stat boosts when a CPU is in first place.

 ## Story mode